 Clay is not the only soil found in the best Pomerol terroir.
 There are also chateau producing some of the best wines in the Pomerol appellation with gravel and clay soils.
 The gravel in Pomerol, unlike the stones found in the Medoc does not run deep.
 Underneath many of the best terroirs you will also find deep clay soils.
 The gravel and clay terroir is perfect for Pomerol.
 Chateau Lafleur is perhaps the most famous of all the gravel terroirs.
 Its closest neighbor, La Fleur Petrus is also situated on gravel soils as is portions of Chateau Trotanoy.
 The gravel soil located close to Cheval Blanc is another great Pomerol terroir.
 La Conseillante and L’Evangile are two examples of chateau that produce stunning wines from that Pomerol sector.
 The estates in this sector of Pomerol are quite close, or even border St. Emilion.
 The gravel soils often produce a fresher, softer, more refined and elegant, as well as sensuous style of Pomerol.

 There are also terroirs in Pomerol with various amounts of sand, along with clay and gravel in their soils.
 The vineyards in the sandy soils usually produce a lighter, less ripe and less interesting style of Pomerol that is often best consumed in its youth.
 The sandy soils, with larger deposits of sand as part of their terroir generally speaking, produce a bright, lighter, less dense style of Pomerol.
+The sandy soils can at times ripen earlier than the clay terroir.
+This can be a help, if a vintage experiences late seasonal rains.
+Wet vintages are are difficult for vineyards at the bottom of the terraces in the sandy terroir, as excess water might not drain easily.
 However, while the vineyards with sandy soils will always produce lighter styles of wine, all sandy terroirs are not alike.
 The vineyards with clay underneath the sand, as well as gravel combined with sand can produce some very fine, Pomerol wines.

 Pomerol wine, taste , style and character: As you have read, Pomerol produces a myriad of diverse wines in a variety of styles from different terroir and soils.
 From sandy soils, you’ll find lighter, more acidic wines with black and red fruit characters.
 From the plateau, in the top vintages, the wines are sensuous and often hedonistic.
 The wines of Pomerol offer complex perfumes of truffles, chocolate, flowers, dark cherries, plums and exotic spices.
 There are also gravel based soils and terroirs that blend clay, gravel, sand and iron.
 At their best, the wines of Pomerol are concentrated, lush, opulent, exotic and even decadent, with textures and aromatics that not found in any other wine region in the world.